 - support to develop innovative ways of improving teaching and learning, and providing them with the expertise to evaluate their impact.

-The project targets schools with a high proportion of pupils on free school meals and low progress scores in maths and science.
-Five Research Schools deliver the maths programme to 91 schools in their networks.
-Seven Research Schools support 98 schools in their networks to teach science effectively.
-Research Schools provide support across the school year to help embed positive change.
-“The Research Schools Network provides an exciting opportunity to improve the teaching of maths and science at scale,’ says our Head of Research, Dr Christine Oliver.
+The project targeted schools with a high proportion of pupils on free school meals and low progress scores in maths and science.
+Five Research Schools delivered the maths programme to 91 schools in their networks.
+Seven Research Schools supported 98 schools in their networks to teach science effectively.
+Research Schools provided support across the school year to help embed positive change.
+“The Research Schools Network provides an exciting opportunity to improve the teaching of maths and science at scale,’ says our previous Head of Research, Dr Christine Oliver.
 ‘Competency in these subjects can open doors to vocational training, higher education and a wide range of jobs, and this is particularly important for students from disadvantaged backgrounds.”